What does it take to develop a vaccine? | Press and Journal

 If successful at every stage, vaccine creators can send their trial data for review by regulators.

-And pharmaceutical firms have begun manufacturing before final approval has been granted – taking on the risk that they may be forced to scrap their work.
+And pharmaceutical firms have begun manufacturing before final approval had been granted – taking on the risk that they may be forced to scrap their work.

 The new way of working means that regulators around the world can start to look at scientific data earlier than they traditionally would do.